aspose-html-cloud/aspose-html-cloud-dotnet/docs/Authorization.md

 * by externally provided access token

 The client application provides a token that is acquired by itself or obtained from elsewhere, SDK only uses it for API calls.
 In this case, the client application is responsible for the handling of the token expiration.
-When the token is expired, SDK throws an exception that should be catched by client application, and it should refresh the token calling the authorization service or getting it from other external provider.
+When the token is expired, SDK throws an exception that should be caught by the client application, and it should refresh the token calling the authorization service or getting it from another external provider.

 #### Example